CoDS-GCS/MEGR-APT-code/README.md

 - `/bash_src` directory holds all bash scripts.
 - `/technical_reports` directory contains a separate documentation file to explain scripts.
 - `/logs` directory is the default location for all generated system logs
-- `/model` directory is the default location for all GNN trained models.
+- `/model` directory is the default location for all GNN-trained models.
-- `/dataset` directory is the default location for query graphs, IOC files, experiments checkpoints and results and detected subgraphs.
+- `/dataset` directory is the default location for query graphs, IOC files, experiments checkpoints, and results and detected subgraphs.
-- `Investigation_Reports.ipynb` : A notebook with scripts to generate investigation reportsfor detected subgraphs. the notebook includes a demo scenario for two query graphs from DARPA TC3 CADETS host.
+- `Investigation_Reports.ipynb`: A notebook with scripts to generate investigation reports for detected subgraphs. the notebook includes a demo scenario for two query graphs from DARPA TC3 CADETS host.

 ## Installation
 To setup the environment install `requirements.txt` then `torch_requirements.txt`.
 We prepared an example bash script for setting up the environment `setup_environment.sh`, Please recheck before using it.

+The Stardog graph database instance should be set up, and the RDF Provenance Graphs should be loaded into it using `bash_src/load_to_stardog.sh`.
+The RDF Provenance Graphs are available at this [link](https://drive.google.com/drive/folders/1tCIcOoP8vgQUnq6oMN_aqMo6RgdCHazD?usp=drive_link).

 ## MEGR-APT system Architecture
 ![System Architecture](System_Architecture.png)